 The aim is to control the active gum infection and then through regular recall appointments monitor for signs of gum disease activity.

-Once susceptible to gum disease, it is important to have regular cleaning and monitoring for the rest of the Patient’s life.
+Once susceptible to gum disease, it is important to have regular cleaning and monitoring for the rest of your life.

 The aim is to prevent further bone loss.
 By preserving the bone, we keep the teeth for as long as possible.
 Treatment involves one or several appointments to remove the plaque and tartar.
 The severity of the gum disease determines the number of appointments for cleaning or “scaling and root planning” which will be required.